N4fta/ZooBaazar/README.md

   <br>
 </h1>

-<h4 align="center">The group project counterpart to <a href="https://github.com/N4fta/RSS-Hamster" target="_blank">RSS Hamster</a>, build with WinForms for a desktop application and ASP.NET Razor Pages for a web interface.</h4>
+<h4 align="center">The group project counterpart to <a href="https://github.com/N4fta/RSS-Hamster" target="_blank">RSS Hamster</a>, built with WinForms for a desktop application and ASP.NET Razor Pages for a web interface.</h4>

 <!-- Horizontal short Menu (w\ Links) -->
 <p align="center">